zio/zio-quill/CASSANDRA.md

 ## Simple query ##

-This example would allow us to compare how the different libraries let us query a column family to obtain one element.
+This section would allow us to compare how the different libraries let us query a column family to obtain one element.

 **Java Driver (v3.0.0)**
 ```scala